g-gundam/TechnicalIndicatorCharts.jl/docs/src/indicators.md

 A visualize function takes 3 parameters.

 1. An indicator instance
-2. A `Dict` of visualization options
-   + By convention, `nothing` is also allowed, and that means to use the defaults.
+2. A `Dict` of visualization options.
+By convention, `nothing` is also allowed, and that means to use the defaults.
 3. A `DataFrame` containing all the values generated for the `Chart`

+Its job is to return something that LightweightCharts knows how to draw.
+The most common return value is an `lwc_line`.

-Here's what SMA looks like.
+Here's what visualize for SMA looks like.
 It's one of the simplest indicators to visualize, because it's a single line.

 ```julia
 """$(TYPEDSIGNATURES)